mohabisback/fletfly_workspace/fletfly/docs/class/INTRO.md

 <small>**[<font size="1">More About fly_in Middlewares</font>](docs/class/FLYIN.md)**</small>

-## 8. Shared Views
+## 8. Shared Views.
 A shared view is a view keeping its state outside the hierarchical tree, and can be:
-- class dependent or function dependent
+- Class dependent or function dependent.
-- garbaged after end of usage or immortal hero
+- Disposed after end of usage or immortal hero.
-- stuck into a slot of layout, or delivered as a complete or part of a page view
+- Stuck into a slot of layout, or delivered as a complete or part of a page view.
-- created at any place of your app and called everywhere
+- Created anywhere in your app and called everywhere.

 <details>
-<summary><font size="7"><b>👁️ Code Example<b></font></summary>
+<summary><font size="7"><b>👁️ Code Example</b></font></summary>

 ```Python
 from fletfly import Route, slot, fly, Shared